glennin-codes/solving-problems/Readme.md

 Space Complexity tells you how the memory usage grows as the input size grows.
 Focus on the worst-case scenario when evaluating algorithms.
 The goal is to design algorithms that are as efficient as possible, both in terms of time and space.

+*Real-World Implications: Understanding time and space complexities helps predict performance, scalability, and  memory usage, which is crucial for optimizing and choosing algorithms for real-world applications*.